-s 1st 2nd 7.5 Market Simulation ENMAR s Year Semester ECTS Course name Stream accomplished with the inclusion of strategy for risk management.
+1st 2nd 7.5 Market Simulation ENMAR Year Semester ECTS Course name Stream

+Simulation of market processes and player interaction through mathematical programming is accomplished by traditional optimization using Linear Programming.
+Simulation through modern control theory as differential equation models and as discrete event system simulations (DESS) is accomplished with the inclusion of strategy for risk management.
 Simulation by intelligent agents is introduced as an extension of the previous models.
 Short term simulation and long term validation is made by comparing the use of repeated auctions into the future or the use of forecasting models to replace future markets.
 Industry segment models and decomposition provide the framework to isolate a single market simulation for a complete micro-economic model.